Paroles, paroles

-"Paroles, paroles" ([paʁɔl(ə) paʁɔl(ə)]; "Words, words") is a song by French singer Dalida featuring French actor Alain Delon.
-It was released on 17 January 1973 as the lead single from her upcoming album Julien (1973).
-Lyrics describe the conversation of a man offering a woman caramels, bonbons et chocolat followed with shower of compliments, to what she says they mean nothing to her because they are just paroles – empty words.
+"Paroles, paroles" ([paʁɔl(ə) paʁɔl(ə)]; "Words, words"), also given as "Paroles...
+Paroles...", is a song by French singer Dalida featuring French actor Alain Delon, with music by Gianni Ferrio and lyrics by Michaële, released on 17 January 1973 as the lead single from Dalida's upcoming album Julien (1973).
+It is a cover of the 1972 Italian song "Parole parole", originally performed by Mina and Alberto Lupo.

+The lyrics, adapted from the Italian version, describe the conversation of a man offering a woman caramels, bonbons et chocolat ("caramels, candies and chocolate") followed with a shower of compliments, to which she says they mean nothing to her because they are just paroles – i.e. empty words.
 The song achieved big success in France and internationally, especially in Japan and Mexico, becoming one of the most recognizable French songs of all time.
-The first video clip was released in 2019, over 46 years after the songs's release.
+The first music video was released in 2019, over 46 years after the songs's release.